 Thaw the sample on ice, spin briefly and dilute with PBS as needed.
-Our protein are supplied carrier-protein free.
+Our proteins are supplied carrier protein-free.
 If compatible with your work, add a carrier protein of your choice such as BSA, HSA or gelatin to further minimize loss by adsorption.
-Spin in a microfuge for 5 minutes at maximum speed and divide the solution into suitable aliquots and store at -80°C. We recommend that single-use aliquots should be prepared to avoid freeze-thaw cycles.
+Spin in a microfuge for 5 minutes at maximum speed, divide the solution into suitable aliquots and store at -80°C. We recommend that single-use aliquots should be prepared to avoid freeze-thaw cycles.

 Every effort is made to ensure samples are sterile; however, we recommend sterile filtering after dilution in media or the final working solution.

 We check that the correct amount of protein is recovered from the vial – it might sound basic but if you order 100 µg, we believe you should receive 100 µg, so that you can rely on your calculated dilution.